wentasah/carla_camera_publisher/README.md

 ### Streaming to Foxglove Studio

-If you install [foxglove_compressed_video_transport][], you can stream hardware-accelerated video directly to Foxglove.
+If you install [foxglove_compressed_video_transport][] (at least version 1.0.2 is needed), you can stream hardware-accelerated video directly to Foxglove.
 The following parameters give good results for me with an NVIDIA GPU:

     ros2 run carla_camera_publisher carla_camera_publisher localhost 2000 --ros-args \
         -p width:=1920 -p height:=1080 \